Jacob Roloff Starts His Own Spin-Off With A Twist

 — Wetpaint (@WetpaintTV) May 6, 2017

-This is all coming out after just last week The Inquisitr shared that Jacob Roloff was slamming reality television once again.
+This is all coming out after just last week the Inquisitr shared that Jacob Roloff was slamming reality television once again.
 He says that his family are actually playing characters on a show.
 Jacob was really upset after watching the first episode of this season and seeing them fake a scene.
 He shared the details.

 “In the scene they were supposed to be discussing some serious matter…I remember though that the scene they were doing was inherently staged and fake.
 Whatever discussion they were acting out had already happened in real life, so this was at best a rehashing.
 When they came out though, I saw tears in my mom’s eyes and I suddenly realized that this staged ‘joke,’ ‘fake’ thing was effecting real life in a profound way.”